-PTSD is a disabling anxiety disorder that can have far-reaching impacts on a victim’s life.
+PTSD is a disabling anxiety disorder that can impact a victim’s life.
 Just like broken bones, or other physical injuries, PTSD can undermine one’s enjoyment of everyday life.
-Some people are so affected by disturbing flashbacks and negative thought patterns, that they are unable to work or participate in social activities with friends and family.
+Some people are so affected by disturbing flashbacks and negative thought patterns that they cannot work or participate in social activities with friends and family.

-The emotional anguish of PTSD is very real, and victims are entitled to seek compensation against negligent parties for their pain and suffering.
-If this has happened to you, talk to a car accident lawyer from our firm about how to include this disorder in a claim for damages.
+The emotional anguish of PTSD is real, and victims are entitled to seek compensation against negligent parties for their pain and suffering.
+If this has happened to you, talk to a car accident lawyer from our firm about including this disorder in a claim for damages.

 About Post-Traumatic Stress Disorder

 Anecdotal evidence suggests that people who develop PTSD after a motor vehicle crash usually do so within one to six months.
-Symptoms may be slow to manifest, but can include:
+Symptoms may be slow to manifest but can include the following:

 - Recurring nightmares of the accident

 - Intrusive flashbacks

 - Auditory or visual memories that disrupt sleep patterns